fernandoandreotti/fecgsyn/README.txt

-NI-FECG simulator toolbox, version 1.0, February 2014 Released under the GNU General Public License
+fecgsyn toolbox, version 1.0, July 2014
+Released under the GNU General Public License

 Copyright (C) 2014  Joachim Behar & Fernando Andreotti Oxford university, Intelligent Patient Monitoring Group - Oxford 2014 joachim.behar@eng.ox.ac.uk & fernando.andreotti@mailbox.tu-dresden.de

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by